 What To Look For When Vetting Influencers

-Knowing how to properly vet someone on social media is one of the best and first things you should do when it comes to finding an authentic social media influencer.
+Knowing how to vet influencers on social media channels is one of the best and first things you should do when it comes to finding an authentic social media influencer.
 People love using social media because they can share their lives through a digital outlet and share all kinds of tips and tricks.

 Influencers do just that – influence.
-They can reach a large audience and persuade them to do things based on their posts and personality.
+They can reach a large audience and persuade them to do things based on the influencer’s content and personality.
 Anybody can be an influencer.
 Unfortunately, this can lead to a lot of businesses contacting fake influencers.

-Below are 5 key metrics to look at to determine which influencers are legitimate and which are not.
+Below are 5 key metrics to look at to determine which influencers are legitimate and which are not, along with other important influencer marketing services.

 #1 Average Number of Engagements

 At first glance, you may be attracted to a person who has a large number of followers.
 It makes sense, right?
 You want to influence the most people, so you contact someone who is seen by a lot of people.
 But that number shouldn’t be your main metric.
-People can easily buy followers, but those profiles are either fake or aren’t engaging – which makes it pretty pointless.
+People can easily buy fake followers, but those profiles aren’t engaging – which makes it pretty pointless.

-Instead, look at their average number of engagements.
+Instead, look at their average number of audience engagement.
 Your influencer you decide to work with should have a substantial amount of engagements per post.
 This means that when they post, people actually interact with that person with likes and comments and are actually able to be influenced.

 Sure, a person with 50,000 followers is great, but if their number of engagements are less than someone with 10,000 then who is the better influencer?
 Quality of quantity is vital.